about

 Since obtaining my PhD, I have worked in labs at the University of Oxford, University College London, and as an independent scientist at an EU-funded research centre in Cyprus.
 In 2020, I moved to the Netherlands to work with Andrea E. Martin, before starting as an Assistant Professor at the Radboud in 2021 where I still work.

 If you are interested in working with me, feel free to contact me.
-Prior to that, it might be worth taking a look at the following themes of research that currently interest me:
+Prior to that, it might be worth taking a look at my group's website and at the following themes of research that currently interest me:

 - Human categorisation and models thereof from a perspective of what is lacking in our framing of this cognitive capacity (e.g. Natalia Scharfenberg's PhD project).